jryantap/CSCI370-TeamProject/GroupProject/Design-Team/Update-2/ProjectPlan.md

 	- *Entrace criteria*:  A more detailed list of user's shopping items.
 User is takent to this activity after chosing or clicking which shopping item he she was to edit.
 	- *Exit criteria*:  Runs as intended if user is able to edit items to desired outcome.

+*Update 2 (same description can be found in DesignDocumentTemplate.md)*
+1. The team decided to remove user login screen.
+It maybe implement for a future update of the app.
+2. At app start-up user is taken to the Shopping List menu.
+There is a a FAB (floating action button) on bottom right corner that the user can click.
+3. When the user clicks on the FAB button, user is taken to the "Enter List Name" interface.
+In this interface, the user can enter the list she/he wants to create.
+When the user hits the check mark, the newly created list is saved in the system user it taken to another screen.

 ## 3 Team

 ### Team Members: